Saturday, July 13, 2019

 Tiny homes were also floated: 20-25 could fit on just one acre.
 Carlisle was among the council members who inquired of staff how such dwellings could be made legal in the city.
 Currently, they are restricted by building codes governing minimum floor area and fixed foundations.

 The site’s potential for housing was not discussed in the packet.
 There has been no public engagement on Hogan Pancost since possible uses were made public in October.
-Council’s vote Tuesday will include a public hearing.
+Council’s vote Tuesday will include a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....

 City council meeting, 6 p.m.
 Tuesday, July 16, 1777 Broadway